tangbinbai/fish/primary-school/0adverbs.md

 	Not far away in the distance. e.g., Is there a restaurant here?
 ## crucial
 	Extremely important or necessary
-### lost
-	Not knowing where it is and how to get to a place. e.g., she got lost in the forest.

 ### informal
-	The informal style is a more friendly style.
+	The informal style is more friendly.
+### quite
+	completely, entirely,
+	e.g., quite a sudden change.
+	e.g., quite the reverse.
+	e.g., not quite finished.